Gauge (firearms): Gauges in use

 The six most common shotgun gauges, in descending order of size, are the 10 gauge, 12 gauge, 16 gauge, 20 gauge, 28 gauge, and .410 bore.
-By far the most popular is the 12 gauge, particularly in the United States.
-The 20-gauge shotgun is the next most popular size being favored by shooters uncomfortable with the weight and recoil of a 12-gauge gun, and is popular for upland game hunting.
-The next most popular sizes are 28 gauge and .410 bore.
-Both the 10 gauge and 16 gauge, while less common, are still available.
+By far, the most popular is the 12 gauge, particularly in the United States.
+The 20-gauge shotgun is the next most popular size, and is popular for upland game hunting.
+The next most popular sizes are the .410 bore and the 28 gauge.
+The least popular sizes are the 10 gauge and the 16 gauge; while far less common than the other four gauges, they are still commercially available.

-Shotguns and shells exceeding 10 gauge, such as the 8, 6, and 4 gauge, are historically important in the United Kingdom and elsewhere in mainland Europe.
+Shotguns and shells exceeding 10 gauge, such as the 8 gauge, 6 gauge, 4 gauge, and 2 gauge are historically important in the United Kingdom and elsewhere in mainland Europe.
 Today, they are rarely manufactured.
-Shells are usually black powder paper cartridges as opposed to the plastic or wax cartridge and smokeless powder of today.
+These shells are usually black powder paper or brass cartridges, as opposed to modern smokeless powder plastic or wax cartridges.

-The 18, 15, 11, 6, 3, and 2-gauge shells are the rarest of all; owners of these types of rare shotguns will usually have their ammunition custom loaded by a specialist in rare and custom bores.
-The 14 gauge has not been loaded in the United States since the early 1900s, although the 2+9/16 in hull is still made in France.
+The 18-, 15-, 11-, 6-, 3-, and 2-gauge shells are the rarest of all; owners of these types of rare shotguns will usually have their ammunition custom-loaded by a specialist in rare and custom bores.
+The 14 gauge has not been loaded in the United States since the early 20th century, although the 2+9/16 in hull is still made in France.
 The very small 24 and 32 gauges are still produced and used in some European and South American countries.
-Punt guns are rarely encountered.
+Punt guns, which use very large shells, are rarely encountered.

-Also seen in limited numbers are smoothbore firearms in calibers smaller than .360 such as .22 Long Rifle (UK No. 1 bore) and 9mm Flobert rimfire (UK No. 3 bore), designed for short-range pest control and garden guns.
+Also seen in limited numbers are smoothbore firearms in calibers smaller than .360 such as .22 long rifle (UK No. 1 bore) and 9mm Flobert rimfire (UK No. 3 bore), designed for short-range pest control and garden guns.
 The No. 2 bore (7 mm) has long been obsolete.
 All three of these rimfires are available in shot and BB-cap.